History of Andhra Pradesh: Satavahana dynasty

 As part of the Mauryan Empire during the fourth century BCE, Andhra was a political state in the southeastern Deccan.
-According to Megasthenes, who visited the court of Chandragupta Maurya (322-297), the Andhras had 30 fortified towns along Godavari River and an army of 1,00,000 infantry, 2,000 cavalry and 1,000 elephants.
+According to Megasthenes, who visited the court of Chandragupta Maurya (322–297), the Andhras had 30 fortified towns along Godavari River and an army of 1,00,000 infantry, 2,000 cavalry and 1,000 elephants.
 The military might of Andhras was second only to the Mauryas.

 Uninterrupted political and cultural accounts of Andhra Pradesh begin during the rise of the Satavahana dynasty.
 According to the Matsya Purana, the dynasty had 29 rulers in a 456-year period from the second century BCE to the second century CE.
 An inscription at Nasik, written at the time of Gautamiputra Satakarni (the 23rd Satavahana ruler), indicates that the kingdom included most of the southern peninsula and southern parts of Maharashtra, Orissa and Madhya Pradesh.
 The court language used by the Satavahanas was Prakrit, and their kings observed the Vedic religion.

 The fall of the Satavahana empire left Andhra in political chaos, and local rulers carved out small kingdoms for themselves.
-Between 180 and 624 CE, control of Andhra lay with the Ikshvaku, Brihatpalayana, Salankayana, Vishnukundina, Vakataka, Pallava, Ananda Gotrika, Kalinga and other small kingdoms; the most important was Ikshvaku.
+Between 180 and 624 CE, control of Andhra lay with the Ikshvaku, Bruhatpalayana, Salankayana, Vishnukundina, Vakataka, Pallava, Ananda Gotrika, Kalinga and other small kingdoms; the most important was Ikshvaku.
 Sanskrit replaced Prakrit as the inscriptional language at this time.